Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Continuous-Time Control Design

-where the matrices $G_1, G_2, G_3, H_1, H_2$ are defined as in \eqref{eq.continuous_NMI}.
+where the matrices $G_1, G_2, G_3, H_1$, and $H_2$ are defined as in \eqref{eq.continuous_NMI}.
 The proof is then concluded by applying yet again the Schur complement to the inequality~\eqref{nemirovskii+shur_1} and replace the variables $\kappa_{ij} = \lambda_{ij}^{-1}$ and $\mu_{ik} = \gamma_{ik}^{-1}$.
 We note that since $\zeta > 0$, then $\alpha \ge 0$ if and only the objective function~$\alpha\zeta^{-1} \ge 0$.
 Therefore, the explicit positivity constraint over the variable~$\alpha$ can be discarded without any impact on the assertion of the theorem.
 In fact, the elimination of this constraint allows the program~\eqref{eq.continuous_NMI} being always feasible.
-Finally, we also note that the second part of the assertion is a straightforward consequence of the bound \eqref{epsc} and the fact that asymptotic stability and exponential stability in linear system coincide. \end{proof} The optimization program~\eqref{eq.continuous_NMI} in Theorem~\ref{thm.Continuous} is, in general, non-convex.
-We however highlight two important features of this program: (i) It is a tool enabling \emph{co-design} of a controller and a Lyapunov function for the closed-loop system, and (ii) when the control parameters are fixed, the resulting program reduces to a linear matrix inequality (LMI), which is amenable to the off-the-shelves convex optimization solvers.
-The latter argument is formalized in the following corollary. \begin{Cor} [Controller certification via convex optimization] Consider system~\eqref{eq.sys-main} satisfying Assumption~\ref{as.coeff} {that is closed through the feedback~\eqref{eq.controller1} with some fixed coefficients~\eqref{M_define}.} Consider the optimization program
+Finally, we also note that the second part of the assertion is a straightforward consequence of the bound \eqref{epsc} and the fact that asymptotic stability and exponential stability in linear system coincide. \end{proof}

+The optimization program~\eqref{eq.continuous_NMI} in Theorem~\ref{thm.Continuous} is, in general, non-convex.
+We however highlight two important features of this program: (i) It is a tool enabling \emph{co-design} of a controller and obtain a Lyapunov function for the closed-loop system, and (ii) when the control parameters are fixed, the resulting program reduces to a linear matrix inequality (LMI), which is amenable to the off-the-shelves convex optimization solvers.
+The latter argument is formalized as follows.